hsercanatli/makam-musicxml2lilypond/README.md

 Installation
 -------------

+**Note:** This package is in active development.
+The capabilities and calls might change significantly until the first stable release.
+For this reason we suggest the users to stick to the released versions, for the most reliable performance.

 If you want to install musicxml2lilypond, it is recommended to install the package and its dependencies into a virtualenv.
 In the terminal, do the following: